Film still from a UWM Cinematic Arts MFA student with a blue screen and a faded face behind a man with arms outstretched.

-Join a community of passionate filmmakers and bring your vision to life.
-Our interdisciplinary master’s in film program is committed to the intensive and rigorous production of creative time-based art.
+Join a community of passionate film MFA students and bring your vision to life.
+Our interdisciplinary film graduate program focuses on the intensive and rigorous production of creative time-based art.
 Non-commercial in spirit, we encourage works that demonstrate a personal commitment to the cinematic arts.

 Our supportive community of dedicated, internationally recognized faculty and peers provides an inspiring and collaborative environment that fosters creativity and personal growth.
 We encourage works marked not so much by any particular style, but rather by the questions they explore.
 Our goal is to assist you in completing accomplished works rooted in a developed sense of community, culture and self.
 Because filmmaking is highly collaborative, we provide many opportunities to make artistic and intellectual connections on campus and throughout the region.